minerfarm/mfminersconf/README.md

 platform: supported hardware.  amd, nvi, cpu, asic, or mixed

-repotype: (pimpup 2.x) git or binary. git means pull source and build directly on the rig. binary means download and deploy.
+repotype: git (legacy/deprecated) or binary. git means pull source and build directly on the rig. binary means download and deploy.

 repo: if repotype is git, the git repo url to clone. if repotype is binary, the url of the tarball to download and deploy.